spraakbanken/korp-frontend/doc/frontend_devel.md

   for basic support.
 If something else is needed you can write your own directive in `scripts/` and use that one instead.
 Contact Språkbanken for an example on how to write a directive.

-## Customizing extended search

-It is possible to customize the standard input field of extended search into anything.
-Any key can be added to an attribute to be provided to the `extendedController` / `extendedTemplate`.
-Simple example:

-    var myReusableTemplate = '<div><input ng-if="inputType == \'text\'" type="text"><input ng-if="inputType == \'number\'" type="number"></div>';

-    var myController = function($scope, $location) {
-        // $scope.inputType is available here also
-        // dependency injection of Angular services such as $location are possible };

-    settings.corpora["testcorpus"] = {
-        id: "testcorpus",
-        title: "The Korp Test Corpus",
-        description: "A test corpus for testing Korp.",
-        attributes: {
-            myAttr: {
-                label: "myAttr",
-                extendedTemplate: myReusableTemplate,
-                extendedController: myController,
-                inputType: "text"
-            }
-        }
-    };

-However, `extendedController` is not mandatory and only shown in this example for documentation purposes.

 ### Template requisites